cositools/cosi-data-challenges/README.md

     - Pointing changes between +/- 22 degrees every 12 hrs, with 8 minute transition time.
   - Used detailed COSI SMEX mass model.
   - Simulated all background components in low-Earth orbit, including variability from geomagnetic cutoff, long-term buildup, and full SAA passage.
-    - Background includes the Galactic diffuse continuum for the first time.
+    - Background also includes the Galactic diffuse continuum for the first time.
   - New methods in both MEGAlib and cosipy to account for Earth occultation with a non-zenith pointing.
   - First time including polarization.
   - Numerous improvements to cosipy:
     - First version of source injector.
-    - New implementation of Earth occultation in detector response.
+    - New implementation of Earth occultation in point source response.
     - First polarization tools.
     - New methods to estimate the background for continuum sources and line sources.
     - Refinements and further developments of imaging class.
-    - New Extended source response class.
+    - New extended source response class.

 ## Backgrounds
 In general, observations in the MeV band are hindered by high backgrounds (both instrumental and astrophysical).
 In order to ensure that COSI accomplishes its main science goals, it is therefore crucial to have a firm understanding of these backgrounds.
 DC3 includes all of the background components.
 Compared to the background estimates from DC2, we have now included the full SAA passage, as well as the Galacic diffuse continuum emission.
 Further details can be found in the [backgrounds](backgrounds) directory.